 Hi!
-Liz here from the Frame and Frills shop with another simple decorating tip… painting concrete with Fusion Mineral Paint!
+Liz here from the Redo Your Furniture (aka Frame and Frills) workroom, with another simple decorating tip… painting concrete with Fusion Mineral Paint!
 Yup!
 Fusion is durable and great for outdoor projects too, like this cute vintage concrete bird I found a couple years ago.

 All the products I used in this post to redo the concrete bird with are available in my shop Frame and Frills.
 You can shop in-person and online.

 If you’ve been following along with my projects lately, you would know that this isn’t the first concrete thing I’ve painted with Fusion Mineral Paint.
 Here you can see the concrete porch floor I painted in a faux brick stencil using Fusion Mineral Paint, and here is the post from last year when I painted a vintage seahorse birdbath with Fusion Mineral Paint, (by the way, that has gone through last summer and a very cold and snowy winter outside and still looks as good as the day we put it out!)
 Here are details to keep in mind when painting concrete with Fusion Mineral paint…

 I love birds, and vintage things, so when I find a vintage bird I feel like I found a real treasure!

 It really is vintage too! c.
 1977… That is 45 years ago.
 I have to admit, something from 1977 doesn’t really feel vintage to me.
 When I was first married, in 1979, if I would have found something 45 years old, that would have been something from 1934.
 Now that felt vintage then, but this doesn’t… at least to me.
 To my granddaughter, if sure does.
 Everything is relative, right?!
 Crazy!

 I didn’t love the reddish brown color of this found bird, so in-between other projects, I finally found time to re-do it, and of course with Fusion Mineral Paint.